scarstens/osx_shell_batch_resizer_plus/README.md

 Instructions on the full install are coming soon.

 ##Option 3: Use the GUI App
-1. Simply download the Gen_Thumbs.app file from above.
+1. Download the `Latest Relase` from the releases page at https://github.com/scarstens/osx_shell_batch_resizer_plus/releases/latest
+2. Double click the zip which should extract the app and open the folder where it resides.
-2. Double click on the app.
+3. Double click on the Gen_Thumbs.app file.
-3. Drag the folder which has images you want to resize into the app window.
+4. Drag the folder which has images you want to resize into the app window.
-4. Answer the prompts.
+5. Answer the prompts.

 Viola, you have resized files, again, nested in the `thumbs` subdirectory of which ever directory you chose to drag and drop into the app.
 (The text within the app is just for logging and debugging purposes, you may choose to ignore it).